AngelouDi/shareflix/README.md

 If you want to flip the screen you can use the `--flip` flag.

-You can pass your microphone audio to the stream by using `--mic` and optionally select a different source as given by `pactl list source short` by passing it to `-s` argument.
+You can pass your microphone audio to the stream by using `--mic` and optionally select a different source as given by `pactl list sources short` by passing it to `-s` argument.

 If `/dev/video1` is already occupied you can select a different number using `-l` flag.